 However, there was also a lot of unrest and financial stress in our home.
 This took a toll on our parents, and sadly, their marriage.
 This, in turn, effected our family dynamics.
 There was a lot of insecurity, anxiety, manipulation, and depression that impacted the way the four of us did life together.
-I quickly became the peacemaker, and the “calm in the midst of the storm” person in the family.
-Not wanting to make anything worse, I became a people pleaser, and did all I could to diffuse any potential conflict that arose.
-Through all the tears, and worry that I experienced as a kid- God used it to shape me into someone who has a keen sense of the mood in a room, a feeling of compassion for how someone feels.
+I became the peacemaker in the family.
+Not wanting to make anything worse, I also became a people pleaser, and did all I could to diffuse any potential conflict.
+Through all the tears and worry that I experienced as a kid- God used it to develop my sense of compassion and a sensitivity for how someone feels.

-I’m thankful He has helped me shed the people pleasing tendencies, but the calm in the storm has been beneficial in my life- when things gets tense or feel impossible- I believe God trained in me at a young age the ability to stay calm and trust Him, and most importantly, abide in Him for the peace that I need.
+I’m thankful He has helped me shed the people pleasing tendencies, but striving for peace has been beneficial in my life- when things gets tense or feel impossible- I believe God trained in me at a young age the ability to stay calm and trust Him, and most importantly, abide in Him for the peace that I need.

 Moving forward to college age- my parents eventually went through with a divorce, and I was in my senior year of college.
 I was engaged to someone I thought I knew, but turned out to have been mistaken.
 He was this great guy- adventurous, on fire for God- and by all accounts acted like most other Christian friends I knew.
 We prayed, listened to worship music, went to church… but then, not long after being engaged, I learned he was Unitarian.
 I had no idea what this meant.
 All I knew is I suddenly had to decide for myself if I believed Jesus was also God- I had never known any other professing Believer to say Jesus was Savior, but not also God.